Local Augmentation for Graph Neural Networks: Reproducibility

 \subsection{Hyperparameter Details}

-LA-GNNs introduce an additional parameter, that is the hidden layer for generated feature matrix $\mathbf{\overline{X}}$ before concatenation.
-The difference of architectures between GCN and LA-GCN can be found in Figure~\ref{fig:gcn and la-gcn}, and the LA-GCNII architecture can be found in Figure~\ref{LA-GCNII}.
+As we have discussed in Sec.~\ref{architecture}, we provide two design for our LAGNNs - average and concatenation.
+For concatenation-style design, LA-GNNs introduce an additional aggregation over our generated feature matrix $\bm{\overline{X}}$ before concatenation.
+The details of two style design architectures of LA-GCN can be found in Figure~\ref{fig:gcn and la-gcn}.
+Specifically, we use 3 additional generated feature matrix in the first layer for the Pubmed dataset.
+More details about hyparatemeters can be found in Table~\ref{tab:hyperparameterdetails_citation} and \ref{tab:hyperparameterdetails_ogb}.

-The difference of hyperparameters between the GCN and LA-GCN is only the hidden layer size before concatenation.
-For the LA-GCNII, LA-GAT, LA-GRAND, we tune the hyperparameters in the same way as described in their original papers with validation set.